 Pre-incident Training

-Our policies include a risk mitigation allowance bursary for client to use towards pre-incident training and preparedness.
-From Crisis Management plan reviews to travel security briefings, simulated incidents and desk top exercises, the response consultants can tailor training to clients’ specific needs.
+Our policies include a risk mitigation allowance bursary for clients to use towards pre-incident training and preparedness.
+From Crisis Management plan reviews to travel security briefings, simulated incidents, and desktop exercises, the response consultants can tailor training to clients’ specific needs, helping prepare for the potential risks associated with special crime.

 Crisis Management Solutions